 Because copper cable networks already cover a good portion of the United States, it’s generally easy to set up a reliable internet connection that transmits internet data at an acceptable speed for an affordable monthly price.
 Plans vary widely, but you can find offerings under $100 in most areas.

 There are multiple players in the marketplace for internet service.
-While the industry seems to be shifting in the direction of internet technology that offers high speeds like fiber optics, copper cable networks still have much to offer.
-Cable can provide more than enough speed for standard internet usage, though it may be worth upgrading if fiber is available near you.
+The industry is moving in the direction of internet technology that offers high speeds and increased reliability like fiber optics.
+Cable can provide adequate speed for standard internet usage, but it may be worth upgrading if fiber is available near you.

 Watch for the next two articles in this series to learn more about fiber optic vs. wireless internet and fiber optic vs. DSL internet.
 Once you’ve done the research, you can check out Frontier Business internet services in your area to select which will best meet your needs.